SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 ### python modules

-The python modules always contain function that perform a certain task that is often required in multiple python scripts.
+The python modules always contain functions that perform a certain task that is often required in multiple python scripts.
 To use these python modules in a python script a path needs to be defined to the module.
 This can be done best using relative paths stated at the very beginning of a script with the following lines: